hesingh/ALS-info/README.md

 I am not a doctor.
-I work in computer science and battly limb ALS for few years.
+I work in computer science and battling limb ALS for few years.
 I live in Boston suburbs.

 # Diagnosed with ALS?